iamwilhelm/prolly/README.markdown

 samples you've seen before.

-So instead of counting all the events yourself, you just express probabilities much like how math books express it.
+So instead of counting all the events yourself, you just express probabilities, entropies, and information gain much like how math books express it.
 Being able to express probabilities is useful for writing machine learning algorithms at a higher level of abstraction.
 The right level abstraction makes things easier to build.

 We can now making decisions in code not just based on the current data, like `if` statements do, but we can make decisions based on the chance of prior data and